documentcloud/documentcloud/app/views/help/help_center_drafts/files/search_documents.md

 # Searching for Documents
 By default, a search looks for **all of the words you enter within the title and full text of the document itself**.
-For example: John Yoo detainee.
+For example: `John Yoo detainee`.
 You can, however, ask DocumentCloud to search the contents of specific fields.
 ## Advanced Queries

 #### To search for a specific, multi-word phrase